Dr. Jamie Wilson

-Opening the district's second pre-school, Gonzalez School for Young Children, and added three-year-olds to the program.
+- Opening the district's second pre-school, Gonzalez School for Young Children, and added three-year-olds to the program.

-Starting Dual Credit where juniors and seniors receive college and high school credit by taking classes through Texas Woman's University and North Central Texas College.
+- Starting Dual Credit where juniors and seniors receive college and high school credit by taking classes through Texas Woman's University and North Central Texas College.

-Helping the Denton Public School Foundation initiate the District's Top Graduates and Educators of Influence.
+- Helping the Denton Public School Foundation initiate the District's Top Graduates and Educators of Influence.

-Implementing a Ninth-Grade Jump Start program for freshmen who are struggling with their basic subject courses.
+- Implementing a Ninth-Grade Jump Start program for freshmen who are struggling with their basic subject courses.

-Initiating the Ninth-Grade Academy at Fred Moore High for students needing special assistance and instruction.
+- Initiating the Ninth-Grade Academy at Fred Moore High for students needing special assistance and instruction.

-Guiding the district through several attendance zone changes at the elementary, middle and high school levels.
+- Guiding the district through several attendance zone changes at the elementary, middle and high school levels.

 Previously, Dr. Wilson served in various educational leadership positions for the Keller and Aubrey school districts.
-In Keller ISD, he was a principal at Keller High and also served as assistant principal, science department chair, coach and teacher.
-He also was principal at Aubrey and a biology teacher and assistant coach at A&M Consolidated High School.
+In Keller ISD, he was the principal at Keller High and also served as assistant principal, science department chair, coach and teacher.
+He also was principal at Aubrey High and a biology teacher and assistant coach at A&M Consolidated High School.